joinpursuit/8-0-dinosaur-museum-project/rubric.md

 - **Developing:** Functions make use of named variables but there is some lack of clarity in the names.
 For example, single-letter, abbreviated, or meaningless (e.g. `thing`, `data`) variables are used often.

 - **Novice:** Functions lack clarity and rely heavily on code that is difficult to parse.

-### Helper Functions

-- **Exemplary:** At least one helper function is used per function, with some functions using more.
-Helper functions add clarity to code, are well-named, and are generally reusable.

-- **Proficient:** At least one helper function is used per function.
-Helper functions add clarity to code and are well-named.

-- **Developing:** A few helper functions are used, but the majority of functions do not include any.

-- **Novice:** No helper functions are used.